xbeat/Machine-Learning/README.md

 Convolutional Neural Networks (CNNs) have revolutionized image processing tasks.
 This presentation explores the evolution of CNNs, focusing on the impact of Batch Normalization.
 We'll use Python to visualize and understand how this technique improves training stability and performance.

+## Step-by-Step Logistic Regression in Python

+Introduction to Logistic Regression

+Logistic Regression is a fundamental statistical method used for binary classification problems.
+It models the probability of an instance belonging to a particular class.
+Despite its name, logistic regression is used for classification, not regression.

 ## Introducing Foundation Agents The Next Frontier in AI Decision-Making

 What are Foundation Agents?